DorToledano/BOI/README.md

 # Bank of Israel App

 Welcome to the Bank of Israel App repository!
-This application is built using PHP and MySQL for the backend, providing a platform to manage banking transactions.
+This application is built using PHP and MySQL for the backend, providing a platform to view exhange rates to ILS.

 ## Setup Instructions